 Debbie Buffini (née Chao) chairs the Foundation.
 She believes in an active approach to giving, liaising closely with chosen charities and enjoying visiting projects in action.

-Prior to this, Debbie practised as a solicitor in shipping, working in London and the US, having qualified both in England and at the New York State Bar.
+Debbie’s earlier career was as a solicitor, working in London and the US, having qualified both in England and at the New York State Bar.

 Sir Damon Buffini